 - Night vision binoculars for night surveillance.
 Sometimes you will hear sounds in the woods at night or one of your fellow campers loses their way at night, so you will need good binoculars to boost your night vision.

 - Solar and portable power.
 The last thing you want is to have to switch off your phone and lighting system because of power scarcity.
-A good solar panel will allow you to run all your security systems without any worries.
+A good solar panel and portable solar power station will allow you to run all your security systems without any worries.

 - Cell phones in case you are lost in the wild and you need to call out for help.

 What you pack for your camping kitchen depends on whether you will be car camping or backpacking.
 So, out of the list below, pick the items that you think will help you set up your perfect camping kitchen.